Texas Governor Asks Residents To Stay At Home As Coronavirus Cases Spike In The State

 — Morgan Fairchild (@morgfair) June 23, 2020

-The governor told KBXTV that one of the most important things Texans can do is wear face masks when they’re around others, especially in crowded places and inside buildings.
+The governor told KBTX that one of the most important things Texans can do is wear face masks when they’re around others, especially in crowded places and inside buildings.
 However, Abbott was unwilling to make a statewide decision about requiring masks.
 He stressed that the state government has been working with local governments to come up with mask ordinances, but said that adopting mask ordinances would be left up to the local governments.

-Abbott also told KBXTV more announcements about the state’s approach to the spike in new cases of coronavirus may be on the way.
+Abbott also told KBTX more announcements about the state’s approach to the spike in new cases of coronavirus may be on the way.

 “There are measures that are being taken to make sure that we are immediately responding to this, as well as additional announcements that may be coming later today and later tomorrow, as well as during the course of the week.”

-Abbott revealed the government’s current approach to the outbreaks in the state, which includes increased testing and sending necessary supplies to the areas that have been hardest-hit by this new surge of cases, KBXTV reported.
+Abbott revealed the government’s current approach to the outbreaks in the state, which includes increasing testing and sending necessary supplies to areas that have been hit hardest by this new surge of cases, KBTX reported.
 The governor added that the state government is working with local governments to come up with standardized best practices for reporting cases.